nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 3a1.
 OfficeConnect shows an error message.

     Use case resumes at step 2.
+---

-**Use case: Delete a task**
+**Use case 3: Delete a task**

-**Main Success Scenario (MSS)**
+**Main Success Scenario (MSS):**

-1. User requests to list tasks
+1. User requests to list tasks.

-2. OfficeConnect shows a list of tasks
+2. OfficeConnect shows a list of tasks.

-3. User requests to delete a specific task in the list
+3. User requests to delete a specific task in the list.

-4. OfficeConnect deletes the task
+4. OfficeConnect deletes the task.

    Use case ends.